User Guide

 Local only — never to the server

 Your idea·chat·design docs (context doc·design doc·UX doc, etc.) all live on your computer only.
-Research-engine results too — they run on your tool's web capability, so the content never passes through our server.
+Research-engine results too — they run on your AI agent's web capability, so the content never passes through our server.

 What goes to the server — progress meta only